-Think of the terms like phases.
+Think of the terms as phases.
 A customer is the first phase, and your goal as an agent should be to make them enter the second phase and become your client.
 In the first phase, customers can call you up and ask you questions about a property, but legally you are not representing them.
 At this stage, they are not your clients.
-Both customers and clients can use real estate agents services; the difference is one party has signed a contract while the other has not.
+Both customers and clients can use real estate agent services; the difference is one party has signed a contract while the other has not.

 Agency or Principal-Agent Relationship

-So lets tie everything together.
-As we learned from above, a principal or client is any person involved in a contract, such as a buyer or a seller.
+So let’s tie everything together.
+As we learned above, a principal or client is any person involved in a contract, such as a buyer or a seller.
 In this relationship, the agent acts on behalf of the principal at all times.
 This relationship between the principal and the agent is called an agency or principal-agent relationship.

 All agency relationships are fiduciary relationships.
 This means an agent is expected to exercise discretion when acting on your behalf, and they must work with high standards of good faith and loyalty.